Matthew-T-Fergusson/Coursera_Getting_and_Cleaning_Data/README.md

 output: html_document
 ---

+##Background

+This Repository was created as an assignment for a Coursera Data Science specialization from Johns Hopkins University.

 ##Introduction

 This document will walk through the steps taken to create the "Activity_Recognition_Data_Avg.csv" file from the txt files provided for the project in the "getdata_projectfiles_UCI_HAR_Dataset.zip".